National Park of American Samoa: Fauna

 Three species of bat are the only native mammals: two large fruit bats (Samoa flying fox and white-naped flying fox) and a small insectivore, the Pacific sheath-tailed bat.
 They serve an important role in pollinating the island's plants.
 The sheath-tailed bat was nearly eliminated by Cyclone Val in 1991 and possibly became locally extinct some time afterwards.
 Four reptiles are known to be native to the island: the Oceania gecko, and three species of skinks (mottled snake-eyed skink (Cryptoblepharus poecilopleurus), Micronesian skink (Emoia adspersa), and olive small-scaled skink (Emoia lawesii)).
-Additionally, there are 8 reptiles introduced with Polynesian settlement: five skink species (copper-tailed skink (Emoia cyanura), azure-tailed skink (Emoia impar), black emo skink (Emoia nigra), Samoa skink (Emoia samoensis), and moth skink (Ornithuroscincus noctua)), two gecko species (Pacific slender-toed gecko (Nactus pelagicus) and mourning gecko) and the Pacific boa (currently only found on Ta'u).
+Additionally, there are 8 reptiles introduced with Polynesian settlement: five skink species (copper-tailed skink (Emoia cyanura), azure-tailed skink (Emoia impar), black emo skink (Emoia nigra), Samoa skink (Emoia samoensis), and moth skink (Ornithuroscincus noctua)), two gecko species (Pacific slender-toed gecko (Nactus pelagicus) and mourning gecko) and the Pacific boa (currently only found on Taʻū).

 There are three reptiles introduced in the modern (post 18th century) era: stump-toed gecko, common house gecko, and the Brahminy blind snake (only on Tutuila).

 Among mammals, Polynesian rats, pigs, and dogs are Polynesian introductions, while cats, black rats, brown rats, and house mouses are modern introductions.
 Also, the only known amphibian on the island, the cane toad is also a modern introduction, but is only found on Tutuila.

 There are several bird species, the most predominant being the wattled honeyeater, Samoan starling, and Pacific pigeon.
 Other unusual birds include the Tahiti petrel, the spotless crake, and the rare (in this locality) many-colored fruit dove.

 A major role for the park is to control and eradicate invasive plant and animal species such as feral pigs, which threaten the park's ecosystem.

 Flora

-The islands are mostly covered by tropical rainforest, including cloud forest on Ta‘ū and lowland ridge forest on Tutuila.
+The islands are mostly covered by tropical rainforest, including cloud forest on Taʻū and lowland ridge forest on Tutuila.
 Most plants arrived by chance from Southeast Asia.
 There are 343 flowering plants, 135 ferns and about 30% are endemic plant species.

 Marine

 The surrounding waters are filled with a diversity of marine life, including sea turtles, humpback whales, over 950 species of fish, and over 250 coral species.
-Some of the largest living coral colonies (Porites) in the world are at Ta‘ū island.
+Some of the largest living coral colonies (Porites) in the world are at Taʻū island.